SaharaG/dependency-updater-plugin/README.md

 --------
 - auto check latest versions of dependencies
 - auto check latest versions of dependency-management
+- versions of dependencies or dependency-management check can be triggered manually
 <!-- Plugin description end -->

 Demo